rainsworth/osip2019-containerisation-workshop/README.md

 ## Speaker

-Dr. Rachael Ainsworth is a Research Associate in Radio Astronomy and Open Science Champion at the Jodrell Bank Centre for Astrophysics, University of Manchester.
+Dr. Rachael Ainsworth is the Research Software Community Manager at the Software Sustainability Institute based at the University of Manchester.
 She is passionate about openness, transparency, reproducibility and inclusion in research.
 She is also a Software Sustainability Institute Fellow, FOSTER certified Open Science Trainer, Mozilla Open Leader, member of The Turing Way community, organiser for the women in data meetup group HER+Data MCR and member of the first cohort of Tech Future Female Leaders.